-The first national UK Touchpoints Training course was delivered by Ann Stadtler and Jayne Singer at the Moller Centre, Cambridge UK on 21st and 22nd March, 2017.
+The celebration of the 20th anniversary of the Brazelton Centre UK featured the first national UK Touchpoints Training course, which was delivered by Ann Stadtler and Jayne Singer at the Moller Centre, Cambridge UK on 21st and 22nd March, 2017.

-On March 23rd 2017, a Conference will take place at the Royal Society of Medicine, London, organised by the Maternity and Newborn Forum in association with the Brazelton Centre UK.
-The keynote speaker is Dr. Jayne Singer, from Brazelton Touchpoints.
-Other speakers include Penelope Leach, Elizabeth Meins and Vicky Leong.
-A reception will be held afterwards to celebrate the Brazelton Centre UK's 20th anniversary.
-Please register at: https://www.rsm.ac.uk/events/events-listing/2016-2017/sections/maternity-the-newborn-forum/mbh02-enabling-21st-century-parents-understanding-family-and-community-relationships.aspx
+On March 23rd 2017, a Conference took place at the Royal Society of Medicine, London, organised by the Maternity and Newborn Forum in association with the Brazelton Centre UK.
+The keynote speaker was Dr. Jayne Singer, from Brazelton Touchpoints.
+Other speakers included Penelope Leach, Elizabeth Meins and Vicky Leong.
+A reception was held afterwards to celebrate the Brazelton Centre UK's 20th anniversary.

-On 3rd May, 2017 at the House of Lords, London, there will be an evening reception hosted by Baroness Cumberlege and Baroness Benjamin to thank all those who have worked with and supported the Brazelton Centre UK since 1997.
+On 3rd May, 2017 at the House of Lords, London, there will be an evening reception hosted by Baroness Masham to thank all those who have worked with and supported the Brazelton Centre UK since 1997.
 By invitation only.

 The 20th anniversary Conference of the Brazelton Centre UK will take place on 21st September, 2017, with Professor Kevin Nugent, Director, Brazelton Institute, Boston - celebrating the work of the Brazelton Centre in the UK.
 Speakers will include researchers, clinicians, and parents who have used the NBO and NBAS in the UK.